-Boeing ‘inappropriately coached’ FAA test pilots during review of 737 Max after deadly crashes, Senate investigators say
+Boeing ‘inappropriately coached’ FAA test pilots during review of 737 MAX after deadly crashes, Senate investigators say

 “The level of cooperation by the FAA and DOT has been unacceptable and at times has bordered on obstructive,” investigators wrote.

-While a similarly scathing report by the House Transportation Committee was more focused on problems with the initial design and approval of the Max, the Senate panel’s review was sweeping.
+While a similarly scathing report by the House Transportation Committee was more focused on problems with the initial design and approval of the MAX, the Senate panel’s review was sweeping.
 It encompassed allegations about Southwest Airlines, cargo carrier Atlas Air, the training of FAA inspectors and the safety of small operators in Hawaii.

 The report identified ongoing concerns with the FAA’s oversight of Southwest, saying agency leaders repeatedly failed to act when safety issues were raised.